WHETHER FOR WORK OR PLAY, IT’S EASY FOR A WHOLE TRIP TO GO ARRAY WITHOUT THE PROPER TOOLS.

 No matter how you’re traveling or where you’re going, there are some universal worries that need to be addressed.
 Getting a deal, having some insurance for if things go wrong, and packing perfectly.
 These essentials hopefully address all of that.

 Anyone with a car should consider becoming an AAA member.
 It’s not only responsible, but it's a great way to save money.
-AAA memberships begin at $47 per year and includes 24/7 roadside assistance for things like flat tires and breakdowns.
-Even if you use it once in a year you’ve saved money as calling a local mechanic for the same services just one time would cost much more.
-On a road trip there may be nothing more valuable to have than a AAA membership.
+AAA memberships begin at $47 per year and include 24/7 roadside assistance for things like flat tires and breakdowns.
+Even if you use it once a year you’ve saved money, as calling a local mechanic for the same services would cost much more.
+On a road trip, there may be nothing more valuable to have than a AAA membership.
 You get more than just roadside assistance too.
-Being a AAA member can gets you exclusive deals on concert tickets, restaurants, stores, and deals with many other companies, all things you can take advantage on your next road trip.
+Being a AAA member gets you exclusive deals on concert tickets, restaurants, stores, and deals with many other companies, all things you can take advantage on your next road trip.

 Not every trip has to include a one-of-a-kind accommodation at the edge of a cliff.
-Sometimes it’s okay and even appropriate to stay at a hotel chain.
+Sometimes it’s okay, and even appropriate, to stay at a hotel chain.
 This isn’t an ad for Marriot, they are just one of many hotel chains with a worthwhile rewards program.
-Theirs is particularly worthwhile though.
 Marriot Rewards allows you to collect points when you stay at any of Marriott’s 4,700 hotels.
 It’s free to sign up, and you’ll instantly get perks such as lowest rates, no blackout dates, and free in-room Internet access.
 The program’s three higher tiers are silver elite, gold elite, and platinum elite, which include bonuses such as free room upgrades, arrival gifts, and guaranteed lounge access.
-You can also redeem Marriott Rewards points to access to experiences like the U.S. Open and Lollapalooza or at stores like Anthropologie.
+You can also redeem Marriott Rewards points to access experiences like the U.S. Open and Lollapalooza or at stores like Anthropologie.

 A dream for procrastinators, Hotel Tonight allows you to book the same evening or up to seven days (up to 100 in some markets) before your stay.
 Available hotel rooms are categorized into basic, lux, charming, and high-roller, and the app offers fantastic last-minute rates.
-There are also useful features such as being able to save favorite hotels.
-Plus you can see user reviews and photos so you don’t get duped.
+The app has useful features like being able to save favorite hotels.
+Plus, you can see user reviews and photos so you don’t get duped.
 Take advantage of the daily drop feature, where you swipe to find a personalized deal with a special price only valid for 15 minutes after unlocked.
 The Hotel Tonight loyalty program (HT Perks), is extensive.
 Not unlike a video game, you “level up” by reaching specific spending thresholds on the app, and you’ll gain access to perks like cheaper rates, a free in-app concierge, and credits.
 Plus, your levels never expire, so you can only continue to move up.

 ONCE YOU’RE THERE

 The citizens of a country come alive when you speak their language.
 It isn’t just respectful to learn a few phrases in the country your visiting, it will noticeably improve your trip.
 Memrise is a practical language helper designed for just this purpose.
 Memrise’s learning tools rely on short clips of native speakers relaying different words and phrases, which help you to pick up tone, pronunciation, and cadence.
-It then provides a written translation of the recited words, and continues to repeat them so that you can hear it in the new language as you read it in your native language.
+It then provides a written translation of the recited words, and continues to repeat them so that you can hear it in the new language.
 Memrise is available in 22 languages, including Arabic, Turkish, Swedish, Polish, and Mongolian; all accessible via your smartphone and tablet.
-The free version lets you tap into a few gratis lessons each day, picking up new words and phrases as time permits.
-To reap all of the benefits, you’ll need to subscribe to one of Memrise Pro’s three plans.
-You can pick up one month for $8.99, a year for $3.33 per month, and unlimited lifetime access for a one-time payment of $119.99.
+The free version lets you tap into a few lessons each day, but to reap all of the benefits, you’ll need to subscribe to one of Memrise Pro’s three plans.
+You can pick one month for $8.99, a year for $3.33 per month, or unlimited lifetime access for a one-time payment of $119.99.

 AllTrails is a mobile app and website that helps you find your way outdoors.
 It has a massive catalogue of trails for hiking and walking around the world with pictures, maps, and directions to trailheads.
-Their map feature is like Google for hikers and is a must for those afraid of getting lost while on the trail (those not afraid should probably download it too).
-You can download trail maps offline if you sign up for the Pro version of the service for $29.99 per year.
+Their map feature is like Google for hikers, and is a must for those afraid of getting lost while on the trail (those not afraid should probably download it too).
+You can download trail maps offline if you sign up for the pro version of the service for $29.99/year.
 It's a great resource for quickly finding the best places to be outside when you're in an unfamiliar area, and guaranteeing you’ll have a fun and successful hike.

-Whether flying to Singapore, or driving a few hours to go to your cousin’s wedding, your utility built of travel essentials should be fully stocked and ready to go.
+Whether flying to Singapore, or driving a few hours to go to your cousin’s wedding, your utility belt of travel essentials should be fully stocked and ready to go.